bananu7/ultimate_control/doc/PROTOCOL.md

 ### ZM

 Most likely "zip message".
 Contains data compressed with `zlib`.
-In my testing the magic header indicated `7801`, meaning "No Compression/low" - [source](https://stackoverflow.com/questions/9050260/what-does-a-zlib-header-look-like.)
+In my testing the magic header indicated `7801` (and `785E`), meaning "No Compression/low" - [source](https://stackoverflow.com/questions/9050260/what-does-a-zlib-header-look-like.)

+Bytes 0..3 are unknown but likely decompressed size as u32 (+1 for `\0`?)
+Bytes 4&5 are zlib magic number.
+From byte 6 onwards the payload starts.

 ### PS